-Pupil premium (PP) money is carefully targeted to support children from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less deprived families.
-At Coleridge, we ensure that spending is directly linked to narrowing the gaps in attainment between children in receipt of the pupil premium grant (the term “PP children” is used for short below) and those not in receipt (“non-pupil premium children”).
+Pupil Premium funding is carefully targeted to support children from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less deprived families.
+At Coleridge, we ensure that spending is directly linked to narrowing the gaps in attainment between disadvantaged and non-disadvantaged children.

-Click here to read our full Pupil Premium Spend 2020-21 document.
+Click here to read our full Pupil Premium Spending Strategy document.
 This covers:

 - A summary of the main barriers to educational achievement faced by eligible children.